montybeatnik/devcon/README.md

 # Devcon
-A simple package to ssh into devices.

 ## Overview
+A module to ssh into devices and run commands.
+It supports running a single command in a remote session or running several commands in an interactive session.

+## Juniper Package
+There is also a Juniper package that wraps around the base devcon package that has some logic built in to get structured data back from the devices.
+It also allows you to perform a "dry run" by logging in, applying a config, printing a diff, and then rolling it back before logging out of the device.

+## Authentication Methods
-This package only supports authentication via username/password.
+This package supports the following authentication methods:
+- via username/password
+- via an SSH key file

 ## Usage
 ```go